vippsas/vipps-psp-api/vipps-psp-api.md

 ### EMVCo Token processing

-In order to give the best possible payment experience, the Vipps PSP API uses EMVCO token based processing.
+In order to give the best possible payment experience, the PSP API uses EMVCO token based processing.

 The solution requires the PSP to have support for EMVCO token processing.